-When the student returns to school, the student will be assigned to a Study Hall for all unscheduled periods for five (5) weeks.
-The student shall not be permitted to attend any interscholastic, extra-curricular, or school sponsored activity for the duration of the five (5) week period.
+The student shall not be permitted to attend any interscholastic, extra-curricular, or school sponsored activity for the duration of the suspension.
 The student will not be allowed on school property during the period of his/her suspension or he/she will be considered trespassing and will be subject to the associated civil/criminal penalties.

 Moreover, the student must be a willing and active participant in at least three (3) counseling sessions with the school psychologist, student assistance counselor, or guidance counselor.
 Alternatively, the student may seek counseling from a private counseling source.
-This process must have begun in order for the student to be eligible to practice/rehearse/participate with a team or activity.
+This process must have begun in order for the student to be eligible to practice/rehearse/ participate with a team or activity.
 Although the student will not be allowed to attend or participate in games, plays, events, etc., the student will be permitted to practice, try out, or rehearse providing the student meets with the school psychologist, student assistance counselor, or guidance counselor at the designated times.
 Should the student fail to participate in such a counseling program, the student shall be removed from the team or activity for the remainder of the school year.
 The student's eligibility to return the following school year to active participation will be contingent upon completion of a counseling program.